AM I A CANDIDATE for weight loss surgery?

 - You have a Body Mass Index (BMI) of over 40.

-- Your BMI is over 35 and are experiencing severe negative health effects, such as high blood pressure or diabetes, related to being severely overweight.
+- Your BMI is over 35 and you are experiencing an Obesity Health Risk such as severe negative health effects, such as high blood pressure or diabetes, related to being severely overweight.

 - You are incapable of maintaining a healthy body weight for more than a short period of time, even through doctor-managed diet plans.